sass/sass/accepted/module-system.md

   versions of Sass, and stylesheets should be able to change parts to `@use` without changing the whole thing at once.

+* **Static analysis**.
+We want to make it possible for tools that consume Sass files to understand where every variable, mixin, and function reference points.
+In service of this, we want to ensure that every module has a "static shape"—the set of variables, mixins, and functions it exposes, as well as mixin and function signatures—that's entirely independent of how that module might be executed.

 ### Non-Goals

 These are potential goals that we have explicitly decided to avoid pursuing as